 Responsible Insurance: Customer Due Diligence

 Services to customers may imply that VIVAT NV and underlying entities are exposed to the risk of doing business with unethical relationships and / or committing an economic offense.
-By adhering to the customer integrity policy and the compliance with Sanctions Regulations, VIVAT wants to prevent VIVAT or parts of VIVAT from acting carelessly or culpably in money laundering transactions, terrorist financing, fraud and / or other risky non-integer or norm-transgressing behavior.
+By adhering to the customer integrity policy and the compliance with Sanctions Regulations, VIVAT wants to prevent VIVAT or parts of VIVAT from acting carelessly or culpably in money laundering transactions, terrorist financing, fraud and / or other risky non-integer or norm-transgressing behaviour.
 Customer due diligence (CDD) forms part of the obligations insurers have in the field of sound business operations.
 VIVAT accepts new customers with the required care and strives for the best possible knowledge of the customer.
 In doing so, we examine who the customer is, what activities they carry out, who the ultimate stakeholders are within a legal entity and whether the customer or ultimate stakeholder constitutes a (reputational) risk for VIVAT.

 VIVAT wants its activities to comply with laws and regulations and its internal standards.
 With this in mind, VIVAT will: